 - Dr. Steinman from BioShock.
 He scrawls "Beauty is a moral imperative" and "Above all, do no harm" around the level with the blood of his patients.
 That should tell you all you need to know about him.

-- Team Fortress 2's Medic: The healing properties of the Medigun were an accidental side-effect of whatever his experiments were supposed to be for.
+- Team Fortress 2's Medic: The healing properties of the Medigun were an accidental side-effect of whatever his experiments were supposed to be for, possibly related to the time he made a man's skeleton disappear.

 - Meet The Medic pretty much sums him up.
 Apparently, progress sounds like an exploding heart.

-- Doctor Mundo is made of this trope.
+- League of Legends: Doctor Mundo is made of this trope.

 - Faust from Guilty Gear was once a successful doctor who went mad when he couldn't save a patient and became a serial killer.
 Eventually he recovered (slightly) and became The Atoner.